ruzla/virtual-pet/README.md

-# Virtual Pet App
+# Virtual Pet

-Javascript Object-Oriented code for a virtual pet app.
+Javascript Object-Oriented code for a virtual pet.

 ### Running the app
-To run this app clone it to local machine.
+To run clone to local machine.
 Navigate to directory and install npm package:
 ```
 npm install
 ```